Aslan: Adaptations

 In the 1967 TV serial, Aslan was portrayed by Bernard Kay.

 In the 1979 animated film, Aslan was voiced by Stephen Thorne, who later voiced Aslan in all seven of the BBC Radio 4 Tales of Narnia series.

 In the BBC television adaptations of The Chronicles of Narnia, Aslan was performed by Ailsa Berk and William Todd-Jones and voiced by Ronald Pickup.

 In the Focus on the Family Radio Theatre dramatisations, Aslan was portrayed by David Suchet.

 In the 2005 film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, the CGI Aslan was voiced by Liam Neeson.
 Neeson also voiced Aslan in the sequel, The Chronicles of Narnia: Prince Caspian in 2008, and in the third film in the series, The Chronicles of Narnia: The Voyage of the Dawn Treader in 2010.

-In 2025, it was reported that Meryl Streep was in talks to portray Aslan in the 2026 Netflix adaptation Narnia: The Magician's Nephew helmed by Greta Gerwig.
+Meryl Streep has been cast as the voice of Aslan for the 2027 Netflix adaptation Narnia: The Magician's Nephew being directed by Greta Gerwig.